Dakeng

-Dakeng (traditional Chinese: 大坑, Hanyu Pinyin: dàkēng) is the area that contains most of the mountain region of Beitun District, Taichung, Taiwan.
+Dakeng (traditional Chinese: 大坑, Hanyu Pinyin: dàkēng) is an area that contains most of the mountain region of Beitun District in Taichung, Taiwan.

-Hiking and Biking Trails
+Hiking and biking trails

-Dakeng also boasts a variety of mountain biking and hiking trails.
-These trails are managed by the Taichung City Government.
-A total of 10 hiking trails exist.
-Each trail varies in difficulty in ascent and descent; with trails 6-10 being more flat and suitable for beginners while trails 1-5 are more vertical and pose more of a challenge.
-Trails 1-5 are composed of log steps throughout much of the trail with ropes on both sides to help support hikers.
+Dakeng boasts a variety of mountain biking and hiking trails, which are managed by the Taichung City Government.
+A total of ten hiking trails exist, varying in difficulty, with trails 6–10 being more flat and suitable for beginners, while trails 1–5 are more vertical and pose more of a challenge.
+Trails 1–5 include sections with log steps, with ropes on both sides to help support hikers.

 Guanyin Mountain

-Dakeng is also home to the Guanyin Temple on Guanyin Mountain located near Central Taiwan University of Science and Technology (CTUST) on Bu Zi Road.
-The mountain is a popular hiking trail that takes about twenty minutes to hike to the top.
-The top of Guanyin Mountain offers a good view of the Beitun District.
+Dakeng is home to the Guanyin Temple on Guanyin Mountain, located near Central Taiwan University of Science and Technology, on Bu Zi Road.
+The mountain peak offers a view of Beitun District.